milliganci/Quasi-Stationary-MedCyclones/README.md

 ![image](https://github.com/user-attachments/assets/f3755185-2042-4e69-9580-8cfe96d092c4)

-This script outputs an indexed dataset, *`MedCrossers.mat`*, which includes only those cyclone tracks that intersect grid points over the Mediterranean Sea.
+This script outputs an indexed dataset, `MedCrossers.mat`, which includes only those cyclone tracks that intersect grid points over the Mediterranean Sea.
 This heuristic filtering helps to exclude unwanted heat lows.

 ---

 ## 2. `QS_metrics.ipynb` — Calculate Quasi-Stationarity Metrics

-This notebook takes **`MedCrossers.mat`** as input and computes stationarity metrics for each cyclone.
+This notebook takes `MedCrossers.mat` as input and computes stationarity metrics for each cyclone.
-The results are saved in **`df_QS.csv`**, a CSV file containing key metrics for further analysis.
+The results are saved in `df_QS.csv`, a CSV file containing key metrics for further analysis.

 ---

 ## 3. `QS_example.ipynb` — Explore Quasi-Stationarity of Mediterranean Cyclones

-This notebook provides examples of how to use **`df_QS.csv`** to analyze the quasi-stationary behavior of Mediterranean cyclones.
+This notebook provides examples of how to use `df_QS.csv` to analyse the quasi-stationary behavior of Mediterranean cyclones.
 It includes plotting routines and analysis workflows to support scientific exploration.

 ---